 - a.
 Worn or sticking carbon blades cause loss of air pressure.
 If the blades are worn, or are sticking in the rotor slots, replace them.
 (It is not necessary to remove the rotor or the pump body to replace the carbon blades.) - b.
-Wash the rotor, end cover, and pump body in non-flammable cleaning solvent and blow them dry before you install new blades. - c.
-Install the carbon blades into the slots, with the notched ends of the blades inside the slots and the rounded ends toward the outside.
+Blow dust from the rotor, end cover, and pump body with compressed air before you install new blades.